jmettraux/aachen/src/cac__skills.md

 : To gather information, unnoticed.

 Spy
-: to observe, to notice.
+: To observe, to notice.
 To gather information.

+Steal
+: To lay one's hands on something.

 Swim
 : To swim, to be at ease in the water.